 - The Right to Full Partnership in Health Care Decisions - Patients/Insureds have the right to fully participate in all decisions related to their health care.
 Patients/insureds who are unable to fully participate in treatment decisions have the right to be represented by parents, guardians, family members, or other conservators.
 Additionally, provider contracts will not contain any so-called "gag clauses" that restrict health professionals' ability to discuss and advise patients/insureds on medically necessary treatment options.

 - The Right to Care Without Discrimination - Patients/insureds have the right to considerate, respectful care from all members of the health care industry at all times and under all circumstances.
-Patients/insureds must not be discriminated against in the provision of health care services, consistent with the benefits covered in their policy and/or as required by law, based on race, ethnicity, national origin, religion, sex, age, current or anticipated mental or physical disability, sexual orientation, genetic information, or source of payment.
+Patients/insureds must not be discriminated against in the provision of health care services, consistent with the benefits covered in their policy and/or as required by law, based on race, color, ethnicity, national origin, religion, sex, age, current or anticipated mental or physical disability, sexual orientation, genetic information, or source of payment.

 - The Right to Privacy - Patients/insureds have the right to communicate with health care providers in confidence and to have their health information protected in accordance with applicable privacy laws.
-Patients/insureds also have certain rights under the Health Insurance Portability and Accountability Act of 1996 regarding the control and accuracy of their health information, including the right to review and copy their own medical records and certain disclosures of their medical records, the right to request specific means of communication and request amendments to their records.
+Patients/insureds also have certain rights under the Health Insurance Portability and Accountability Act of 1996 regarding the control and accuracy of their health information, including the right to review and to a copy of their own medical records and certain disclosures of their medical records, the right to request specific means of communication and request amendments to their records.

 - The Right to Speedy Complaint Resolution - Patients/insureds have the right to a fair and efficient process for resolving differences with health care providers and the institutions that serve them, including a rigorous system of internal review and an independent system of external review.